 Similar to Singapore, the new plan was considered as a test toward restoring the travel industry in the region.
 It would use a lot of the limitations employed in Singapore, such as restricting the ships' capacity and limiting the cruise passengers to Malaysians.

-Singapore permitted two ships - Royal Caribbean’s Quantum of the Seas and Dream Cruises’ World Dream) to resume cruises to nowhere in November-December 2020.
-Passengers are being required to take Coronavirus (COVID-19) tests before boarding and maintain precautions aboard like social distancing and the use of face coverings.
-Travellers also agree to use a tracking device permitting the liner and officials to determine close contacts during the voyage.
+Singapore permitted two ships - Quantum of the Seas and World Dream) to resume cruises to nowhere in November-December 2020.
+Passengers are being required to take COVID tests prior to boarding and maintain precautions aboard like social distancing and the use of face coverings.
+Travelers also agree to use a tracking device permitting the liner and officials to determine close contacts during the voyage.

 There is no timeline for when the country might permit international cruise ships to return to ports.
 However, there is hope that permission would be granted early next year to restart limited cruise ship operations.